scottish-government-design-system/design-system/src/components/notification-panel/readme.md

 ### Colour

-The default background of light grey can be changed to indicate a different status or match a different theme using the following classes:
+The default background colour green is used to indicate success or completion of a task.
+This can be changed to indicate a different status or match a different theme using the following classes:

-- ```ds_notification-panel--success``` for a green background
+- ```ds_notification-panel--neutral``` for a grey background